 200 – 300 MYA, our ancestors were classified as “mammal-like reptiles”.
 The animals at the earlier end of this spectrum were closely related to reptiles, and those at the more recent end were nearly mammals, with a long continuous transition in between.
-In popular perception, the differences between these classes are cosmetic.
+We are all aware of the cosmetic differences between these vertebrate classes.
 Reptiles are covered in tough flat scales, while mammals have fur.
 Reptiles sprawl with legs jutting out to the side, unlike mammals with erect legs directly beneath their bodies.
 Reptilian teeth are uniform and single-cusped, like points on a saw blade.
 Thankfully, mammals do not flash smiles of pointy triangles.

 These traits don’t just make us look better.
 They evolved together around one invisible but profound adaptation: warm-bloodedness.
 The term “warm-blooded” does not tell the whole story.
-It’s not just important that mammalian body temperature is relatively high, but that it’s constant.
+Mammalian body temperature is not just high; it’s also constant.
 A reptile is at the mercy of the environment.
 It is much more vulnerable to overheating or freezing to death if it does not hide in shelter.
 Except in the worst extremes, a mammal is safe and can stay active in all weather.
-This advantage is obvious.
+This is the obvious advantage of warm-bloodedness.

-Another benefit of warm-bloodedness is chemical predictability.
-At the cellular level, biology is governed by enzyme reactions.
-Enzyme activity is temperature-dependent.
-In a cold-blooded animal, a certain enzyme might be reactive one day and inert the next, abundant one day and then depleted.
-A well-regulated temperature helps sustain enzymes, and therefore life functions, at a nice steady pace.
-This allows for much more efficient evolution of the genes regulating enzymes and cell activity.
+Another benefit is chemical predictability.
+Cellular activity is temperature dependent.
+In a cold-blooded animal, a certain protein might be reactive one day and inert the next, abundant one day and then depleted.
+A well-regulated temperature helps sustain proteins, and therefore life functions, at a nice steady pace.
+This allows for much more efficient evolution of the genes regulating those proteins.

-A reptile’s body heat literally “goes with the flow”.
-The mammalian body must be able to resist temperature gradients with the outer environment.
-When it is hot outside, the mammal must be able to release heat.
-Venting is accomplished by exposure of vessel-rich skin to the air, or the evaporation of small amounts of water from the body.
-The body must also be able to retain heat in cold weather.
+A reptile’s body heat literally goes with the flow.
+The mammalian body must resist temperature gradients with the outer environment.
+When it is hot outside, the mammal must release heat.
+Venting is accomplished by exposure of vessel-rich skin to the air or by evaporation of small amounts of water from the body.
+The body must also retain heat in cold weather.
 That is the most important function of fur, an outer insulator.
 Sweat glands, body fat, and fur evolved along with warm-bloodedness.
 They are extremely efficient solutions, as they resist the temperature gradient without expending energy.

 Soft anatomy, too, was overhauled for higher energy requirements.
 Muscles improved in strength and stamina.
 The heart evolved a fourth chamber to keep oxygen-rich blood separated from de-oxygenated blood.
 The diaphragm developed greatly to assist with breathing.
 The adaptation that directly caused warm-bloodedness was a simple increase in the number of mitochondria per cell.

-Our ancestors, technically known as synapsids, had a very interesting relationship with bird ancestors, the diapsids.
-In the Permian Period, synapsids ruled the land as the largest and most diverse animals, while smaller diapsids scurried around beneath their feet.
+300 million years ago, there were no mammals or birds, only mammal-like reptiles and bird-like reptiles.
+These clades have had a roller-coaster relationship.
+In the Permian Period, proto-mammals ruled the land as the largest and most diverse animals, while smaller bird-like reptiles scurried around beneath their feet.
 After the P-T event, the roles were reversed.
-Most synapsids went extinct.
-The survivors shrank and evolved into tiny mammals, as diapsids grew and evolved into dinosaurs.
+Most mammal-like reptiles went extinct.
+The survivors shrank and evolved into tiny mammals as proto-birds grew and evolved into dinosaurs.

 The evolution of the earliest mammals, then, was guided by some crucial environmental factors.
-It was a post-extinction world; life was sparse and the planet was hot.
+In their post-apocalyptic world, life was sparse, and the planet was hot.
 Dinosaurs were unbeatable in their roles as large creatures and carnivores.
 Rather than competing with dinosaurs for the top of the food chain, Mesozoic mammals specialized in lower niches.
 They were small burrowers and tree-climbers.
-Based on their teeth, they mostly ate insects and worms.
+Based on their teeth, it appears they mostly ate insects and worms.
 In turn, they must have made perfect bite-sized snacks for large reptiles, so hiding was a top concern.
 They turned to a nocturnal lifestyle.

 Dinosaurs went extinct at the end of the Mesozoic Era.
 Mammals, with their competition gone, soon began to flourish and diversify, and went on to become masters of the Cenozoic Era.
 Birds carried on the dinosaur line.
 This was yet another role reversal of what had happened at the beginning of the Mesozoic, when dinosaurs had crowded out the mammal-like reptiles!

 Early primates lived in trees.
-Their hands and feet had grasping fingers, which were effective for holding onto branches, catching insects, and picking fruit.
+Their hands and feet had grasping fingers, which were effective for holding branches, catching insects, and picking fruit.
 Fruit was an extremely important part of the diet.
-Most tetrapods have an enzyme that allows them to produce their own Vitamin C. Our ancestors lost that enzyme very early in primate evolution, so now we depend on fruit for most of that vitamin intake.
-8
+Most tetrapods have a protein that allows them to produce their own Vitamin C. Our ancestors lost that protein early in primate evolution, so now we depend on fruit for most of that vitamin intake.
+9

 Being mammal means so much more than just having hair and warm blood.
 The mammalian brain is more advanced than that of any other animal.
 Mammals, especially primates, are inherently social.
 The evolution of pregnancy and live birth created radically new social paradigms, like exaggerated gender roles and the mother-infant bond.
 All of these elements of mammalian nature are tied together with complex emotions.
 The lifestyle of even the lowliest placental mammal, the mouse, is far closer to human than the life of the lizard or fish.

 The neocortex serves at least three crucial functions.
 It is heavily involved in sensory processing.
 It may have evolved originally to handle the cognitive demands of the senses of smell and touch.
-16 Second, the neocortex is very effective at motor control.
+17 Second, the neocortex is proficient at motor control.
 The more complex the movement, the more brain surface is required.
 Primate hand-eye coordination and facial expressions are especially demanding.